rednafi/pysanity/README.md

     dumb_div(5)
     ```
- * For logging in production applications, use [Sentry](https://sentry.io/for/flask/).
+ * For logging in production applications, use [Sentry's Logging](https://docs.sentry.io/platforms/python/logging/).
 You can view your logs in the Sentry Dashboard.

    ```python
    # __init__.py